redpesk-labs/red-pak/QA/REDPAK.HRQ.md

 *rednode*, called the *parent*, in a such way that restriction of parents always apply to children.

-REDPAK is integrated in the package manager of redpesk OS to enable adding, removing and updating packages in *rednodes*.
+REDPAK is integrated with a package manager in redpesk OS to enable adding, removing and updating packages in *rednodes*.
 The nested hierarchy of *rednodes* forbids to install in children a package already installed in a parent.